Topic Hub

 Stockholm’s world-class waste solutions

-In the recently published Urban Water Atlas for Europe, Stockholm is rated as one of the...
+In the recently published Urban Water Atlas for Europe, and solid-waste treatment.
+Stockholm is one of the fastest growing cities in Europe with its population expected to increase by 11% by 2020…

 A future-proof wastewater resource plant